OSchollumQCA/1701QCA-Assessment1/replicationproject/replication.md

 ![Image](bbc_microbit_buzz_off_alarm_01_560.jpg)

-This project is related to mine because (insert reasons here).
+This project is related to mine because it also shows the basic skills needed to complete my project in order to make it successful.
+It shows the connection of the speaker in which i will use in my project.

 ### Project 3 - Hitting the Right Note with The :KLEF Piano ###